DengKaiCQ/LongRecon/README.md

 ```
 ## Example scenario

 You can try by using the example scenario ([link](https://huggingface.co/datasets/DengKaiCQ/LongRecon/tree/main/LongRecon-Example-Ruins)) to quickly get started and familiarize yourself with the benchmark's data format.
 It is a short sequence of 2500 frames in a small scene.
-The example scenario is about 39.7 GB in total for all 6 views, and 7.5 GB for the Front view alone.
+The example scenario is about 7.5 GB (4.04 GB for RGB and 3.50 GB for Depth).

 View the `.ply` file using [Meshlab](https://www.meshlab.net/) as below (pointcloud form front 3 views)